jbenaquir/CloneCode/README.md

 # CloneCodeObjectFiles

-Clone Folders, Files and File Content and replaces inside text like this:
+Clone Folders, Files Files and File Content and replaces inside text like this:

 "Objects" -> "Fellas".

 "objects" -> "Fellas".

 "Object" -> "Fella".

 "object" -> "fella".

 Allow clone especific files like "index.js" and change its content only.

-Ex:
+It creates:
-/components/fellas/index.js has references
+/components/fellas/index.js and its references

+Fellas.cs
+fellas.cs
+Fella.cs
+fella.cs